sir3mat/cvcs/README.md

 ### Download pretrained models folder from GDrive

-You can find all pretrained models [here](https://drive.google.com/drive/folders/15Lv40x3MquSnKbI4U5aGSZtqQuEmiwMH?usp=share_link) (download them and paste the .pth files in storage/pretrained_models directory).
+You can find all pretrained models for detection and reid [here]https://drive.google.com/drive/folders/1RiVywWYQA6XhhPIntThI1LrT-Up-_eI9?usp=sharing) (download them and paste the .pth files in storage/pretrained_models directory).

 ### Storage directory tree